Chunyu-Lin-bjtu/autoware-wiki/Maintainer-Rule.md

 ![Commit Messages on Squash and Merge](https://github.com/CPFL/Autoware/wiki/images_Maintainer-Rule/commit-messages.png)

 The second text box on `Squash and merge` that initially has all commit messages on the pull request should be deleted generally.
 The strings in the first and second text boxes will be connected on the `Squash and merged` commit message.
-As a result, the string in the second text box will be junk in most cases.
+As a result, the string in the second text box will be junk in CHANGELOG.